Robert Rantoul Jr.: Tributes

 Rantoul was the subject of a bust by the self-taught Massachusetts sculptor Joanna Quiner, cast in plaster and presented to the Boston Athenaeum in 1842; it was the first sculpture by a woman to be shown there when it was exhibited in 1846, and remains in the collection.

+Legacy

+For his services to the Illinois Central Railroad as its director, the city of Rantoul, Illinois, was named for him.